 The Stanislaus County Office of Education proudly offers a high school program for adults (ages 18 and above) who want to come back to complete their education.
-If you want to attend college, technical school, or enter the work force but have found that not having a high school diploma has stopped you...COME BACK to continue earning your high school diploma!
-We offer a rigorous high school academic program that is flexible, customized, and focused on areas of need to help you successfully earn a diploma.
+If you want to attend college, technical school, or enter the workforce but have found that not having a high school diploma has stopped you...COME BACK to continue earning your high school diploma!
+We offer a rigorous high school academic program that is flexible, customized and focused on areas of need to help you successfully earn a diploma.
 Following a community college model, students are enrolled in courses according to identified individual areas of need.
-Choice courses are available online and all courses offer support classes with small groups or one on one with a teacher.
+Choice courses are available online; all courses offer support classes with small groups or one-on-one with a teacher.
 For more information on orientation dates and times please visit our Facebook page or call our office at (209) 238-8600.

-All students looking to enroll in Come Back Kids are required to attend an orientation.
-CBK offers both in-person and online orientations.
-See below for more information on upcoming in-person orientations or to complete an online orientation.
+The first step for students looking to enroll in Come Back Kids Adult Charter School is to attend a CBK Orientation in person or view the Online Orientation Video.
+See below for more information on upcoming in-person orientations or to view the online orientation video and complete the interest form.
 If you have any questions you may contact the Orientation Information Line at (209) 238-8600.

 Upcoming In-Person Orientation